 #2.
 Proportions

 Proportions are one of the most important elements of a 3D modeling project.
-A model that’s been poorly proportioned can look awkward and fake, even if it has perfect lighting, texture, and shading.
-Ideally, proportions should be based on real-world measurements.
+A model that’s been poorly proportioned can look awkward and unrealistic, even if it has perfect lighting, texture, and shading.
+Ideally, proportions should be based on real product measurements.

 #3.
 Lighting